An Interview with Bruce Ecker, MA, on Memory Reconsolidation and Psychotherapy

 David: I hope you enjoyed this follow up with Bruce Ecker on memory reconsolidation and its possible implications for coherence therapy.
-One background point we didn't get to in the discussion was something I learned on Dr. Mark Dombeck's blog post here at Mentalhelp.net.
+One background point we didn't get to in the discussion was something I learned on Dr. Mark Dombeck's blog post.
 In that blog posting, Dr. Dombeck reported that the drug Propranolol has been used to disrupt the reconsolidation of memory in PTSD cases with some success.
 In other words, if the drug is administered shortly after the traumatic events have occurred, the anxiety emotions which might attach to that experience are disrupted in a significant percentage of cases.

 I believe the NYU group set out to see if they could develop a non-pharmacological approach to disrupting the reconsolidation of traumatic memories.
 If you're interested in that study, it appears in I believe the January 2010 issue of the journal Nature.
 Once again, the article by Daniela Schiller, et al, is titled "Preventing the Return the Fear in Humans Using Reconsolidation Update Mechanisms."

-If you didn't get a chance to hear my earlier interview with Bruce Ecker, I'd recommend that as well.
-You'll find it here on the Mentalhelp.net, and you might also want to look up the aforementioned blog post on PTSD by Dr. Mark Dombeck, and you can find out more on coherence therapy by going to www.coherencetherapy.org, and you can write Bruce directly by sending your email to email@example.com, and you're also welcome to post comments on our site.
+You can find out more on coherence therapy by going to www.coherencetherapy.org, and you can write Bruce directly by sending your email to firstname.lastname@example.org, and you're also welcome to post comments on our site.

 If you like Wise Counsel, you might also like ShrinkRapRadio, my other interview podcast series, which is available online at www.shrinkrapradio.com.
 Until next time, this is Dr. David Van Nuys, and you've been listening to Wise Counsel.